University Policy 6290

 2. Policy Statement

-In accordance with IRS regulations, the University has an accountable plan that allows it to reimburse employees (and in certain cases non-employees) for authorized business expenses with no impact on taxable compensation.
-The accountable plan rules apply to all payments, reimbursements, or advances for authorized business expenses both travel and non-travel related.
+Boise State University has an accountable plan that allows it to reimburse employees (and, in certain cases, non-employees) for authorized business expenses without impacting taxable compensation in accordance with IRS regulations.
+The accountable plan rules apply to all payments, reimbursements, or advances for authorized business expenses, both travel and non-travel related.

 3. Accountable Plan Requirements

 a.
-To comply with the University’s accountable plan, an employee must:
+To comply with the University’s accountable plan, expense reimbursements and cash advances must meet the following conditions:

 (i.)
-Have paid or incurred business-related expenses while performing services for the University.
-To satisfy this requirement, there must be a business connection or purpose for the expense and the expense must be both ordinary and necessary.
+Expenses were paid or incurred for business purposes while performing services for the University.
+There must be a business connection or purpose for the expense, and the expense must be both ordinary and necessary.

-• Per diem reimbursements for meals may be paid without supporting documentation up to the maximum allowed by the state travel policy for all official travel requiring an overnight stay.
+Per diem reimbursements for meals may be paid without supporting documentation up to the maximum allowed by the state travel policy for all official travel requiring an overnight stay.
+The per diem calculator must be provided to substantiate expenses.

 Revision History